-The details of remuneration paid during the financial year 2017-18 to Directors of theCompany is provided in Report on Corporate Governancewhich is the part of this report.
+The details of remuneration/sitting fees paid during the financial year 2020-21 toExecutive Directors/Directors of the Company is provided in Report on Corporate Governancewhich is the part of this report.

 PARTICULARS OF LOANS GUARANTEES INVESTMENTS & SECURITY

 Details of Loans Guarantees Investments and Security covered under the provisions ofSection 186 of the Companies Act 2013 are given in the notes to the Financial Statement.However during the year under review the Company has not made any loans guaranteesinvestments and security covered under the provisions of Section 186 of the Companies Act2013.

 WEB LINK OF ANNUAL RETURN

-The ratio of the remuneration of each whole-time director to the median of employees'remuneration as per Section 197(12) of the Companies Act 2013 read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed tothis Report as Annexure B.
+The ratio of the remuneration of each executive director to the median of employees'remuneration as per Section 197(12) of the Companies Act 2013 read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed tothis Report as Annexure B.